stevencrader/transcriptator/README.md

     determineFormat(data: string): TranscriptFormat

-The `combineSingleWordSegments` function is a helper function for combining the previously parsed `Segment` objects together.
-The only allowable use case is when the existing `Segment` only contain a single word in the `body`.

-    combineSingleWordSegments(segments: Array<Segment>, maxLength = 32): Array<Segment>

 The `TranscriptFormat` enum defines the allowable transcript types supported by Transcriptator.

 The `Segment` type defines the segment/cue of the transcript.

 ### Custom timestamp formatter

 To change the way the `startTime` and `endTime` are formatted in `startTimeFormatted` and `endTimeFormatted`, register a custom formatter to be used instead.

 The formatter function shall accept a single argument as a number and return the value formatted as a string.

 ```javascript